-We only understand a sliver of how the brain works, but we do know that it often learns through trial and error.
+We only understand a sliver of how the human brain works, but we do know that it often learns through trial and error.
 We’re rewarded when we do good things and punished when we do the wrong ones; that’s how we figure out how to live.
-Reinforcement Learning puts computational power behind that exact process and lets us model it with software.
+Reinforcement learning puts computational power behind that exact process and lets us model it with software.

 What Is Reinforcement Learning?

-The easiest mental model to aid in understanding Reinforcement Learning (RL) is as a video game, which coincidentally is one of the most popular applications of RL algorithms.
+The easiest mental model to aid in understanding reinforcement learning (RL) is as a video game, which coincidentally is one of the most popular applications of RL algorithms.
 In a typical video game, you might have:

 - An agent (the player) who moves around doing stuff